 What is Sodium Bromide?

 The sodium bromide is an inorganic compound in its dry form a white crystalline powder with a salty and somewhat bitter taste.
 The chemical formula for sodium bromide in NaBr.
-Its is a white crystals or white, granular powder having the odor of sulfur dioxide.
+Its is a white crystal or white, granular powder having the odour of sulphur dioxide.
 It does not occur as natural solid due to its solubility, it is extracted from ocean water along with chlorides, iodides and halites.
 It possesses anticonvulsant properties of any bromide salt and one of the most common salts of hydrobromic acid.

 Other names – Bromide salt of sodium

 |Molecular weight/ Molar mass||102.894 g/mol|

 |Boiling point||1,396 °C|